 - Hike through the majestic Rocky Mountain National Park.

 - Capture your own photo of Maroon Bells.

 - Take in the epic views at Garden of the Gods.

 - Opt outside at Black Canyon of the Gunnison National Park.

 Love a road trip too?
-Don’t forget these road trip packing essentials!
+Here are some more ideas for an epic USA road trip…and don’t forget these road trip packing essentials!